ashish-sng/crypto-tracker/README.md

-# Getting Started with Create React App
+# Crypto Tracker App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a cryptocurrency tracking application built with [Create React App](https://github.com/facebook/create-react-app).
+It allows users to monitor real-time cryptocurrency prices, view historical trends, and track their favorite coins.

 ## Available Scripts